 Seeking Alpha is the most read investment site on the web.
 Dale Roberts writes on Asset Allocation, Indexing and index-skimming, Dividend Strategies and Retirement.
-He has over 9000 followers.
+He has over 10,500 followers.
+Join them.

 Read some of Dale’s 290+ articles on Seeking Alpha.

 The latest, a look at our US stock holdings.
 15 Dividend Achievers and 3 picks by way of Apple, BlackRock and Berkshire Hathaway.
 A meaningful beat of the market …

 I’ve looked at US sector performance through major stock market corrections.
 Once again, the best performing sectors come through in the COVID crisis …

 We hold a healthy position in Berkshire Hathaway as a risk management strategy.
 Warren Buffett (the world’s greatest investor) was sitting on $130 billion in cash, just waiting for a market correction.
 And yet …

 An update on our 24 Canadian and US dividend stocks.

 Watching the virus and connecting the dots to the business sectors leads to this …

 Here’s a look at what I call The Widest Moat Portfolio.
 The sectors are also set up very well for the economic New Normal.
 Canadian stocks …